crahan/HolidayHackChallenge2020/docs/index.md

 Finally, I hope you have as much fun reading this write-up as I had writing it! :smiley:

-??? note "50-page submission limit"
+!!! note "50-page submission limit"
-    New this year is the requirement to keep the total write-up length under 50 pages.
-While I understand there's a huge number of write-ups that need to be reviewed by the SANS and Counter Hack teams, my primary goal for this write-up is to help others learn and be a resource that remains relevant for a long time.
-I'll do my best to keep the irrelevant banter down to a minimum but there's no cutting corners when it comes to sharing knowledge and learning!
+    I understand there's a huge number of write-ups that need to be reviewed by the SANS and Counter Hack teams.
+To find a good middle ground between preventing information overload and creating something that can stand on its own as a learning resource some parts, like the *navigation tip* below, are collapsed by default.
+Skipping over these will not take away from understanding the solution, but feel free to click on these enties to expand them.

 ??? tip "Navigation tip"
     Even with less than 50 pages, there's still quite a bit of information to read through.
 To make things a little easier, you can use ++"P"++ or ++","++ to go to the previous section, ++"N"++ or ++"."++ to navigate to the next section, and ++"S"++, ++"F"++, or ++"/"++ to open up the search dialog.